-Here in the United States, the Mercedes-Benz product portfolio starts off with the C-Class sedan.
+Here in the United States, Mercedes-Benz's product portfolio starts off with the C-Class sedan.
 Those familiar with the alphabet may realize that there are at least two available letters before 'C' that would theoretically allow the German automaker to offer something a bit less expensive before graduating up the ranks to the likes of the E-Class and S-Class, in all their assorted variations.

 Mercedes-Benz plans to launch the next version of its B-Class in Europe in 2011, and that's the likely candidate for conversion to be sold here in the States.
 Included amongst the powertrain options will reportedly be some kind of fossil fuel alternative, perhaps either an electric version or one powered by a hydrogen fuel cell.

 So, when might we expect all this to go down?
 Depends.
 Says Joachim Schmidt, sales and marketing chief at MB, "The behavior of Americans depends on fuel prices.
 Nevertheless, we see a trend also toward fuel-efficient cars."

-[Source: Automotive News – sub. req'd.]
+[Source: Automotive News – Sub.
+Req'd]